-Dozens of farmers drove trucks carrying dogs to the South Korean Presidential Office to protest and were stopped by police.
+Dozens of farmers drove trucks loaded with dogs to the South Korean presidential office to protest and were stopped by police.

-Police block a protest in front of the South Korean Presidential Office in Seoul on November 30, 2023.
+Police prevent a protest in front of the South Korean presidential office in Seoul on November 30, 2023.
 Photo: Reuters

-President Yoon Suk Yeol's People Power Party (PPP) has introduced a bill to ban the breeding and sale of dogs for consumption, and provide financial compensation to those in the industry forced to close their businesses for a three-year extension.
+President Yoon Suk Yeol's People Power Party (PPP) has introduced a bill banning the breeding and sale of dogs for consumption, while also providing financial compensation to those in the industry forced to close their businesses during a three-year extension period.

-The PPP member said it was time to end the controversy surrounding dog meat eating, adding that there was widespread support from the public and opposition parties.
+Members of the PPP party said it was time to end the controversy surrounding dog meat consumption and added that there was broad support from the public and opposition parties.

-More than 6 million South Korean households now keep dogs as pets in the country of about 51 million people.
-President Yoon and his wife Kim Keon Hee own six dogs, including one rescue dog.
+More than 6 million South Korean households currently own dogs as pets in this country of approximately 51 million people.
+President Yoon and his wife Kim Keon Hee own six dogs, including a rescue dog.

 Ju Yeong-bong, who led Thursday's protest, said politicians have no right to shut down an industry or decide what people choose to eat.

-“We cannot agree with the view that it is barbaric, because all countries with a tradition of animal husbandry have eaten dog meat and there are still countries that do so,” he said.
+He said, "We cannot agree with the view that it is barbaric, because all countries with a tradition of dog farming have eaten dog meat at some point, and there are still countries that do so."

-The protest organizers said three protesters including Ju were arrested by police.
+The protest organizers said that three protesters, including Ju, had been arrested by the police.

 Source